Timeline: Learn about the Faro Mine remediation project

 What is Faro Mine?

 Faro Mine was once the largest open pit lead-zinc mine in the world.
 Today it is one of the most complex abandoned mine clean-up projects in Canada.
-The Faro Mine site is 25 sq. km: the same size as the City of Victoria, B.C.
+The Faro Mine site is 25 sq. km, the same size as Victoria, British Columbia.

-It is located outside of the Town of Faro in Yukon, on the asserted traditional territory of the Kaska Nation and upstream from Selkirk First Nation.
+It is located outside of the town of Faro, Yukon, on the asserted traditional territory of the Kaska Nation and upstream from Selkirk First Nation.

 - 70 million tonnes of tailings

 1969-1998: Thirty years of mining

 Processing the minerals left behind waste rock and finely crushed particles (known as tailings) which have the potential to leach heavy metals and acid into the land and water.

 That’s enough mining waste to cover 26,179 football fields, 1 metre deep.

 - 1998: Faro Mine is abandoned when the owner declares bankruptcy